Compact Conformal Subgraphs: Empirical Results

-This appendix complements the synthetic routing results in Section~\ref{sec:nav_experiments} with real-world trajectory data.
+\paragraph{Real-World Traffic Experiment.} We complement the previous experiment with real-world trajectory data.
 We use the Porto Taxi Trajectory Dataset~\cite{pkdd_2015_339}.
 On this dataset, the number of samples is small enough that the conformal guarantee $\phi$ differs significantly on the held-out set compared to the compression parameter $\tau$, so that we are not in the ``uniform convergence'' regime.
 We show that the nested subgraph approach in Section~\ref{sec:fixed_optimal} achieves robust compression in this regime (in addition to providing a worst-case theoretical compression guarantee).

 The dataset consists of 1.7 million taxi trajectories in Porto, Portugal.
 We define a bounding box around the Greater Porto area and discretize this region into a $100 \times 100$ grid.
 Each valid grid cell ($\approx 100m \times 100m$) containing at least one GPS reading constitutes a vertex in our hypergraph.
 Each taxi trip is mapped to the set of unique grid cells it traverses, forming a hyperedge.